The pitfalls of BIN level analytics and other options to consider

 On average, a single issuer can have up to four different card products.
 There are over 270K account ranges (aka card products) for 70K BINSs or issuers1.This illustrates the need to go a level deeper in analyzing card data.
 Even networks recommend tracking card data at an account range level.

 At Worldpay, we track data at an account range level and allow our merchants to do the same.
-To find out more, contact us.
+To find out more, watch this video.

 1. Worldpay Issuer Insights data